Same Bill. Affordable Rates. Cleaner Energy.

 Utility bills can be confusing, so we work with PG&E to make yours as simple and transparent as possible.
 While MCE is in charge of procuring the energy you use behind the scenes, you’ll still get your normal PG&E bill.
 Here are a few things you should know:

-- PG&E will no longer charge you for electric generation, since MCE now procures your energy from 50-100% renewable sources, depending on your plan.
+- PG&E will no longer charge you for electric generation, since MCE now procures your energy from 60-100% renewable sources, depending on your service choice.

-- PG&E will continue to charge for electric delivery – the transmission and delivery of your electricity – as well as required regulatory and program charges, at the same rates they always have.
+- PG&E will continue to charge for electric delivery – the transmission and delivery of your electricity – as well as required regulatory and program charges.

 Because PG&E and MCE are working together to provide your electric service, your bill will include charges from both PG&E and MCE, but there will never be any duplicate charges.

 Your PG&E–assigned number identifies your account.
 Please have the first 10 digits on hand if you call to enroll in MCE’s Deep Green or Local Sol service options, or if you opt out.

 2 PG&E Electric Delivery Charges

 PG&E’s charge for the delivery of electricity.
 It includes the cost of moving energy from the grid to your home or business and maintaining the electric lines so that you have reliable service, rain or shine!

 3 MCE Electric Generation Charge